 As Morocco becomes increasingly involved in the bitter desert war against the Polisario Front in the Western Sahara, King Hassan of Morocco visited some of his troops on Tuesday (4 September).

-As Morocco becomes increasingly involved in the bitter desert war against the Polisario Front in the Western Sahara, King Hassan of Morocco visited some of his troops on Tuesday (4 September).
+Background: As Morocco becomes increasingly involved in the bitter desert war against the Polisario Front in the Western Sahara, King Hassan of Morocco visited some of his troops on Tuesday (4 September).
 At a military outpost near Ifrane he awarded medals to outstanding soldiers for their valour in the Shaba province of Zaire.
 He told the troops that the army would be strengthened and supplied with new weapons to combat the Polisario guerrillas.

 SYNOPSIS: King Hassan first sent troops sent troops to Zaire in 1977 to help President Mobutu repulse an invasion by Katangan rebels.
 Another force of one thousand two hundred troops was sent to Zaire in June last year as part of an Inter-African force to protect Shaba province.
 Moroccan troops did not finally leave zaire until eight weeks ago when the peacekeeping forces were replaced by a new young Zairean army.